eth-protocol-fellows/cohort-one/notes/j-cook/networking_notes.md

 ## Interactions between nodes

 After new nodes enter the network, their interactions are governed by protocols in the DevP2P stack.
 These all sit on top of TCP and include the RLPx transport protocol, wire protocol and several sub-protocols.
-RLPx is the transport layer responsible for initiating, authenticating and maintaining sessions between nodes.
-RLPx itself defines how nodes talk to each other, defining a valid message encryption format that clients can expect to send and receive.
+RLPx is the protocol governing initiating, authenticating and maintaining sessions between nodes.
 RLPx encodes messages using RLP (Recursive Length Prefix) which is a very space-efficient method of encoding data into a minimal structure for sending between nodes.

 A RLPx session between two nodes begins with an initial cryptographic handshake.
 This involves the node sending an auth message which is then verified by the peer.
 On successful verification, the peer generates an auth-acknowledgement message to return to the initiator node.
 This is a key-exchange process that enables the nodes to communicate privately and securely.
 A successful cryptographic handshake then triggers both nodes to to send a "hello" message to one another.
 This message is part of the wire protocol.
 The wire protocol is initiated by a successful exchange of hello messages.